andreipatza/lodgify-challenge-fe/README.md

 ## Further implementations

 If we want to not keep it simple, we could add a redux state management for storing the state or the accordions, we could create some actions for every change within the redux state and also for modal state ( we could create a modal globally and use it for multiple purposes, and display it using dispatch method ).
+This way provides us the opportunity to persist the inputs of the user in order to not lose it at every refresh.

+We can persist inputs of the user using local storage as well.

 Also, we can use axios instead of the basic fetch.